DoepDopiDope/WerewolvesCompany/README.md

 The Minion can see other Werewolves, but the Werewolves cannot see him.

+### The Drunken Man

+The Drunken Man wins with the village

+The Drunken Man is so drunk that he is immune to the Witch poison.

 ## Setup and parameters

 You can edit the roles configuration from the Ship's terminal.
 You can access the configuration menu by typing 'werewolves'.